by Alex Schnee

 Of course, you should always include confirmation that your participant has completed the checkout process and that they have everything they need in order to join the event.
 While you should include this after they have signed up in their web browser, you will probably also want to send them some that essential information to their included email, as well.
 That way you can almost guarantee that they will make the effort to attend your event.

-for your event, the better.
+The simpler you can make the signup process for your event, the better.
 By putting a little effort into creating a landing page that can successfully convert clients, you’re increasing the likelihood that your event will do well.
 Make sure to keep things streamlined and that your payment processing doesn’t require anything complex from customers or from you.